sajicooltoday/vstudio/README.md

-my games website. written in better css and html. uses vercel/replit and ultraviolet proxy for the websites proxy feature.
+my games website. written in better css and html. uses render for the backend proxy part and ultraviolet proxy for the websites proxy feature itself.
 WEBSITE COMPLETION: ❌